Published on

 }

-As you can see from the example, we create loading states for fetching data.
-This state will give us for information about service call ended or not.
-If we don't finish the service request, or it can take long time.
-We can show the loading state for better user experience.
-Or we can handle the other states that comes from our service such as error.
-So if an error occurs in our service function, we can show that information to the UI if necessary.
+As shown in the example, we create loading states for fetching data.
+This state provides information about whether the service call has completed.
+If we do not finish the service request, or if it takes a long time, we can display the loading state to improve user experience.
+We can also handle other states that may arise from our service, such as error.
+If an error occurs in our service function, we can display that information in the UI if necessary.